Agriculture and Ecosystem Degradation

 What makes it particularly aggravating is that much of this Agriculture—at least in arid western states—is subsidized in multiple ways.
 Indeed, without subsidies most of this agricultural production would cease.

-Dewatering Big Hole River for irrigation Montana.
+Dewatering Big Hole River for irrigation in Montana.
 Ranchers pay nothing for the water they remove from public waterways, not to mention the environmental costs of dewatering aquatic ecosystems.
 Photo George Wuerthner

 Cows trash riparian area, BLM lands, Ruby Mountains, Nevada.
 The rancher whose cows have degraded this stream pays no compensation for this damage.
 In arid states like Nevada, it might take 250 acres to sustain a single cow for a year.
 George Wuerthner

-Ag everywhere, of course, enjoys many these supports.
+Ag everywhere, of course, enjoys many of these supports.
 However, in arid states, the environmental costs are greater, and the actual production of food is lower.
 For example, it may take 250 acres of land to support a cow year-round in arid Nevada or Arizona.
 By comparison, you can raise a cow on an acre or less of land in a moist warm place like Georgia.
-And a farmer in Georgia where it rains, doesn’t need to dewater rivers to provide irrigated forage.
-Because the cows are grazed on a smaller area, losses to predators are reduced eliminating the “need” for predator control.
+And a farmer in Georgia, where it rains, doesn’t need to dewater rivers to provide irrigated forage.
+Because the cows are grazed on a smaller area, losses to predators are reduced, eliminating the “need” for predator control.
 That is not to say that a cow in Georgia doesn’t impact the land.
 It does.
 But the physical footprint is far lower.

 The American Prairie Reserve is a private initiative to restore the Northern Great Plains along the Missouri River in Central Montana.
 Photo George Wuerthner